 CS 118.
 Logic Model Checking for Formal Software Verification.
 9 units (3-3-3); second term.
 An introduction to the theory and practice of logic model checking as an aid in the formal proofs of correctness of concurrent programs and system designs.
 The specific focus is on automata-theoretic verification.
 The course includes a study of the theory underlying formal verification, the correctness of programs, and the use of software tools in designs.
-Instructor: Holzmann.
+Not offered 2007-08.